SolarArbiter/solarforecastarbiter-core/docs/source/cost.rst

 evaluation time period and assigned a value of $1 / MWh error.
 For overproduction errors over 2 MW, a decremental cost is charged/refunded based on a time of day cost.
-Underproduction errors over 2MW are charged an incremental cost depending on the time of the infraction.
+Underproduction errors over 2 MW are charged an incremental cost depending on the time of the infraction.
 Therefore, the total cost over the evaluation time period is the net cost of errors within :math:`\pm 2` MW plus the cost of each error over :math:`\pm 2` MW charged at the time the error occured